5 Easy Hacks To Pump Up Your Gratitude In Recovery

 There’s an app for everything, and making gratitude a daily habit is no exception.
 Check out one of these apps to get you grateful on the daily:

-• Five Minute Journal – “A toothbrush for your mind,” this includes a format based on positive psychology, including gratitude lists.
+• Five Minute Journal – “A toothbrush for your mind,” this is a physical journal that includes a prompt format based on positive psychology, including gratitude lists.

 4. Flip the script on your negative thoughts.